pocesar/react-native-sim-data/README.md

 `SubscriptionManager` is able to access multiple SIM data.

-You'll also need to include `compile 'com.google.android.gms:play-services-gcm:+'` in your `android/app/build.gradle` (or any version that suits you)
+You'll also need to include `implementation 'com.google.android.gms:play-services-gcm:+'` in your `android/app/build.gradle` (or any version that suits you)